V. Manicavasagar

-Deshamanya Manicavasagar Vaithalingam (December 17, 1906 - December 12, 1993) was a Sri Lankan lawyer, Puisne Justice of the Supreme Court of Sri Lanka, Chancellor of the University of Jaffna and Chairman of the Commercial Bank of Ceylon.
+Deshamanya Manicavasagar Vaithialingam (December 17, 1906 - December 12, 1993) was a Sri Lankan lawyer, Puisne Justice of the Supreme Court of Sri Lanka, Chancellor of the University of Jaffna and Chairman of the Commercial Bank of Ceylon.

 Early years

-Vaithalingam was born on December 17, 1906, to prominent Colombo stockbroker Mudaliyar Arunachala Vaithalingam.
+Vaithialingam was born on December 17, 1906, to prominent Colombo stockbroker Mudaliyar Arunachala Vaithialingam.
 Both his paternal and maternal family hails from the affluent town of Manipay, Jaffna.
 He began his education at the Royal College, Colombo where he excelled in academics and went on to obtain a degree in law from the Colombo Law College.

 Judicial career

-Vaithalingam joined the judicial service 9 years after being called to the bar, as an Acting Magistrate in Mallakan.
+Vaithialingam joined the judicial service 9 years after being called to the bar, as an Acting Magistrate in Mallakan.
 For over two decades, he functioned as a Magistrate and District Judge in different parts of the island and in October, 1962, he was appointed a Commissioner of Assize.
-He continued as such till his appointment to the Supreme Court of Ceylon in 1964 by Prime Minister Sirimavo Bandaranaike.
+He continued as such until his appointment to the Supreme Court of Ceylon in 1964 by Prime Minister Sirimavo Bandaranaike.

 Judgments

-Mentioned below are a few of the numerous judgments in which Justice Vaithalingam was involved.
+Mentioned below are a few of the numerous judgments in which Justice Vaithialingam was involved.
 All of the cases below are from the Supreme Court of Sri Lanka and no judgments from lower courts have been included.